hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-3-tracking-activities-and-monitoring-health.md

 > > <span style="color:grey; font-family:Arial; font-size:1em"> Figure 3:Retrieve list of health events for a specific service, device model and severity</span>

-To view information about a specific event ID, I can use the REST API request ***Get Event with specific event I*** by specifying the event ID as a Path variable in the parameters of the API call:
+To view information about a specific event ID, I can use the REST API request ***Get Event with specific event ID*** by specifying the event ID as a Path variable in the parameters of the API call:

 `GET {{baseUrl}}/wellness/v2beta1/events/:id`